 That’s all for now, ACT/SAT scholars.
-Best of luck with your studying, and if you do find a good apple or orange at the grocery store, please don’t sent it to your dream college.
+Best of luck with your studying, and if you do find a good apple or orange at the grocery store, please don’t send it to your dream college.

 Improve your SAT or ACT score, guaranteed.
 Start your 1 Week Free Trial of Magoosh SAT Prep or your 1 Week Free Trial of Magoosh ACT Prep today!

 More from Magoosh